AlaaKH123/Pipline-DevSecOps/README.md

 ### **Configure Java and Nodejs in Global Tool Configuration**

-Goto Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save
+We go to Manage Jenkins → Tools → Install JDK(17) and NodeJs(16)→ Click on Apply and Save

 ### SonarQube

 Create the token

-Goto Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
+We go to the Jenkins Dashboard → Manage Jenkins → Credentials → Add Secret Text.
 It should look like this

 After adding sonar token

-Click on Apply and Save
+We click on Apply and Save

 **The Configure System option** is used in Jenkins to configure different server